SEQAQ/backend/README.md

-# backend
+# QAQ Backend
 Backend for the QAQ

-## for running in local
+## Getting Started

-1. 修改application.properties中的数据库账号密码
+### Spring Profiles

-2. port设置为8848
+Create `application-local.properties` in `src/main/resources` and set active profile in IDE/commandline arguments.